 A great urban mass rising from the sands of the Najd plateau, Riyadh is a thriving economic hub and home to the Saudi royals.
-Perhaps lacking the glamour of the neighbouring emirates, the country is extremely conservative and runs according to Sharia Law.
-But once over the culture shock, expats begin to see the city as an adventure, enjoying a land so often isolated and hidden from the rest of the world.
+Perhaps lacking the glamour of the neighbouring emirates, the city is extremely conservative and runs according to Sharia law.
+But once over the culture shock, expats begin to see the city as an adventure, and start to enjoy a land so often isolated and hidden from the rest of the world.
 Adapting may take time, but it can be richly rewarding.

 Working in Riyadh

 + PRO: It pays well

 The biggest allure of moving to Riyadh is usually the handsome salaries on offer.
 The prospect of no income tax is also a massive drawcard.
 Opportunities for expats can be found in the banking, construction, engineering, medicine and IT sectors, while employment contracts often include car payments, medical cover and education allowances.

 - CON: Business is slow during Ramadan